altid/altid.github.io/markdown.md

 ## Future

-As ubqt grows and is used for more purposes, this list will undoubtedly change.
+As altid grows and is used for more purposes, this list will undoubtedly change.
-Cleanmark is considered to provide an API reference to the current state of the art for ubqt markdown, and any breaking changes will constitute a release of cleanmark.
+Cleanmark is considered to provide an API reference to the current state of the art for altid markdown, and any breaking changes will constitute a release of cleanmark.
 All changes will discussed in the release notes.